PG-code404/SBS/README.md

 The system runs autonomously with a **Flask web dashboard** for monitoring and control, **Google OAuth** authentication, and **automated scheduling logic** using **real-time data**.

+If you would like to sponsor me financially, then please use [Paypal](https://paypal.me/helloPGanesan)
 ---

 ## 🌞 Key Features